-NTEC facilitates a workshop for teachers of Navajo students to help with lesson plans and ideas to show students how carbon is created and used in the world today.
+NTEC facilitates an annual workshop for teachers of Navajo students to help with lesson plans and ideas that show students how carbon is created and used in the world today.

-The workshop includes presentations from local energy experts to help teachers expand their source of knowledge about carbon uses.
+The workshop includes presentations from local energy experts to expand teachers’ knowledge about carbon uses.
 Tours of Navajo Mine and Four Corners Power Plant bring first-hand experiences to teachers about coal as a power source.

-Middle and high school teachers can attend the workshop in Farmington, N.M., usually held in July each year.
+Middle and high school teachers can attend the workshop in Farmington, N.M., to be held on July 16-19, 2023.
 Selected teachers will receive a stipend, mileage reimbursement, lodging, and meals.